 At Forestdale Primary School high standards and creativity are central to our ethos.
-We have created a carefully devised skills-based curriculum which honours children’s creativity and makes learning exciting and relevant for every child.
+We have created a carefully devised skills-based curriculum which honours children’s creativity and makes learning exciting and relevant for every child, enabling them to flourish.
 The leaning at Forestdale is vivid, real and meaningful with many first-hand experiences and opportunities.

 Key Stage 1 and 2